craigmulligan/sandy/README.md

 Sandy uses Ptrace to hook into READ syscalls, giving you the option to accept or deny syscalls before they are executed.

+**WARNING**: While sandy is able to intercept READ syscalls there are a variety of ways to get around this.
+Full details can be found in the [hackernews thread](https://news.ycombinator.com/item?id=22025986).
+Some of which can be patched to catch simple attacks, but you should use sandy with the expectation that it is better than nothing but it is not true isolation.

 ## Usage

 ```